 Grow a few different herbs on a sunny windowsill during the winter and you’ll have fresh herbs all season long!
 Then move the herb plants outside in Spring after the last frost, let them enjoy the summer, and then move them inside in the fall….and repeat!

 To use an abundance of basil at the end of the season, make your favorite pesto and freeze it.
+Additionally you can make pesto from other herbs and even Spring Mix!
 Divide the pesto into small containers to use throughout the winter.
-Cover the pesto with some canola or olive oil and press a bit of plastic wrap into the oil prior to putting the top on the container.
+Cover the pesto with some vegetable or olive oil and press a bit of plastic wrap into the oil prior to putting the top on the container.
 Your pesto will remain bright green and you will have a taste of summer throughout the winter.

-Add a tablespoon of honey or agave syrup to a mustardy vinegar and oil dressing recipe for a tasty sweet-and-sour outcome.
+Add a tablespoon of honey or agave syrup or maple syrup to a mustardy vinegar and oil dressing recipe for a tasty sweet-and-sour outcome.

 Add a teaspoon of powdered ginger to your spicy meat and bean chili recipes.
 The ginger is believed to calm the gastrointestinal effects of the beans and spices!